Abdallah-Salama2/Database_Project_Gui/README.md

 # Airlines Database System (ADBS)

-A detailed overview of the Airlines Database System developed by Helwan University Faculty of Engineering.
+A detailed overview of the Airlines Database System
 ## Introduction

 The Airlines Database System (ADBS) is a computerized platform designed to manage airline reservations, flight bookings, passenger information, and related transactions.
 The system aims to enhance the efficiency of airline operations, reduce errors, and improve customer service.